AusDTO/disco_layer/crawler/README.md

  - Stop the job after this many fetches
  - format: 'int'
  - default: 1000
+* concurrency
+ - Level of concurrency - threads to run.
+ - format: 'int'
+ - default: 2
 * time
  - Stop the job after this time
  - format: 'int'